 Romans 2:3 — 3 Do you suppose, O man—you who judge those who practice such things and yet do them yourself—that you will escape the judgment of God?

-The “Church” Sin: I noticed something I thought would be obvious once I became a Christian, but it soon became apparent that this was a taboo subject, “Churches Dedicated to Sinning“.
-This is to say that, if my church is the true church then the church down the street must be a fake church spreading a false message on purpose, since the message is not the same.
-You would think that this would be obvious but this is where it gets very strange, not only do we not say anything about them we literally count them as Christians.
+The “Church” Sin: I noticed something I thought would be obvious once I became Religious, but it soon became apparent that this was a taboo subject, “Churches Dedicated to Sinning“.
+This is to say that, if my church is the true church then the church down the street must be a fake church spreading a false message on purpose since the message is not the same.
+You would think that this would be obvious but this is where it gets very strange, not only do we not say anything about them we literally count them as being part of us.

-How they explained it: Everyone who believes will hear the correct message if they are basically Christian.
-Focus on the real problem (non Christians).
+How they explained it: Everyone who believes will hear the correct message if they are basically part of the church.
+Focus on the real problem (non members).
 It will workout in the end don’t worry.

 My solution: I decided to look up religion in the bible so I could once and for all know which church to follow and the answer was something I had never heard in church.